Support the Collection

 Digital Photography and Online Resources

-Whilst everyone will be warmly welcome to research in person the original Lyell items at the University Library, this may not be possible or preferable.
-So, a fully digitised and online version of the collection is our ambition.
-High quality images of his notebooks, letters and manuscript drafts will form the basis of a curated and varied resource, including the mapping of collections held elsewhere.
+We warmly welcome researchers who wish to consult the Sir Charles Lyell Collection in-person, but we understand that this may not always be possible or preferable.
+Our ambition is to create a fully digitised and online version of the collection.
+High quality images of Lyell's notebooks, letters and manuscript drafts will form the basis of a curated and varied resource, which will include the mapping of related collections held elsewhere.
 By adding specialised photographers to this challenge we can realise the ambition of a freely accessible digital collection for all, whilst also providing essential support to such activities as transcription, publications and exhibition loans.

 How to Donate: